Pins and Needles

 QR Code

 QR stands for Quick Response Code and consists of a black pattern of squares on a white background that can be read by a camera.
-It was used during the pandemic to track people to facilitate tracing and the TTIQ strategy (test, trace, isolate, quarantine).
+It was used during the pandemic to track people to facilitate tracing and the TTIQ strategy.
 It was also used to check vaccination status that was required for access to some venues, for instance inside dining and non essential retail.

 qr